mrcbq/MS-Module-1/README.md

 ### Setup

+Clone this repository:
-Clone this repository to your desired folder and change the readme file for your fits.
+git clone https://github.com/mrcbq/MS-Module-1.git to your desired folder and change the readme file for your fits.

 <!--
 Example commands: